Heineken World Bottle (WOBO): Design

-The bottle was designed to be interlocking, laid horizontally and bonded with cement mortar with a silicon additive.
+The bottle was designed to be interlocking, laid horizontally and bonded with cement mortar with a silicone additive.
 The necks were short and fitted into a large recess in the base, the bottles were square section with dimpled sides to bond with the mortar.
 A 10 ft x 10 ft shack would take approximately 1,000 bottles to build.
-In 1963, 60,000-100,000 WOBOs were produced at Royal Leerdam Crystal in two sizes, 350 and 500 mm.
+In 1963, 60,000-100,000 WOBOs were produced as a trial batch at Royal Leerdam Crystal in two sizes, 350 mm (33cl) and 500 mm (50cl) tall.
 This size difference was necessary in order to bond the bottles when building a wall, in the same way as a half brick is necessary when building with bricks.

 The main reasons why the concept did not go in to full production were liability and the possible brand association with poverty, along with the fact that the consumer simply liked the standard easy-to-hold cylindrical bottles more.
 Alfred Heineken did not develop the WOBO concept further and the idea never got a chance to materialize.
-Unfortunately, most of the bottles are destroyed and as such, they are now very rare and have become a collector's item.
+Unfortunately, most of the bottles were destroyed during the trial production and as such, they are now very rare and have become a collector's item.